TOAST-DOCS/Face-Recognition/zh/overview.md

 ## AI Service > Face Recognition > Overview

-* NHN's face recognition service has been developed by learning the quality facial dataset using the machine learning technology.
+* NHN Cloud's face recognition service has been developed by learning the quality facial dataset using the machine learning technology.
 * It offers a variety of features including facial recognition, analysis, and comparison, and supports the identity verification feature in various scenarios.
 * It can provide elaborate and personalized custom services in a variety of online and offline environments (e.g. financial, medical, and commercial industries) where facial recognition is applicable.